kazakhstan eagle

 Preservation of Heritage:

 Eagle hunting festivals, like the Golden Eagle Festival held in Bayan-Ölgii, Kazakhstan, play a vital role in preserving the tradition and sharing it with younger generations.
-At these festivals, eagle hunters display their skills, and the relationship between eagle and handler is celebrated.

 The practice of eagle hunting is a proud and visible connection to Kazakh heritage.
 It reinforces cultural pride and teaches younger Kazakhs the values of patience, respect, and harmony with nature.